Kimberly-Rodriguez/X-mas_List_2021/README.md

 * [Acknowledgements](#acknowledgements)

 ## Description
-A way to stay organize in the holidays by creating a list of items marked as bought or need to buy.
+A way to stay organize during the holidays by creating a list of items marked as bought or need to buy.

 ## Installation